rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   of recommendation letters, ....
 My [recent musing about spring break](planning-spring-break-2018) just reinforces that.
 I currently have something like 240 hours of outstanding work to do.  ...

 ### Added recently

-1. A family-friendly college :grinnell:academia:short:
-Jennifer Weinman's request: " think a good future musing (add it to your list...) would be something about kid-friendly faculty environments, or having kids pre-tenure.
-It's something I've talked about with many, but don't see publicly discussed in print all that often."
-I could start with the old Faculty House Faculty Fridays.
-It could be in the musing for prospective faculty.

 1. Musings or images?
 When I post a musing, I get a few likes and a few comments.
 When I post an image and a short note, I get a a few dozen likes and a few comments.
 Should I take pictures rather than musing?
 Nah.
 Musing is better for me.